Scarlett Johansson Locks Lips With Colin Jost 3 Months After Divorcing Husband, Baby Daughter Custody Shared

 It only has been three months since Scarlett Johansson finalized her divorce with her husband, but she is already publicly PDA-ing with her new boyfriend.
-Rough Night actress and Colin Jost have been rumored to be a couple, but the last few months have been rocky as she finds her footing as a divorcee.
+The Rough Night actress and Colin Jost have been rumored to be a couple, but the last few months have been rocky as she finds her footing as a divorcee.
 And now, it looks like she has no qualms about locking lips with the SNL writer in public.

 The 32-year-old actress finalized her divorce from her husband, Romain Dauriac, this September.
 After a few months of media battle, in which both sides engaged in some intense bad-mouthing of each other, the two seemed to have found a compromise in sharing the custody of their baby daughter.